AYA Piano Trio

 Ying has performed with many orchestras including her most recent debut at Teatro Alla Scala in Milan with L’Accademia Orchestra del La Scala and Maestro Toshiyuki Kamioka.
 She has also appeared on the family concert series with The Philadelphia Orchestra with Maestra Lina Gonzalez-Granados, New Jersey Symphony Orchestra with Maestra Xian Zhang, Brevard Music Festival Orchestra with Maestro Ken Lam, and Longwood Symphony Orchestra with Maestro Ronald Feldman.
 As an avid chamber musician, Ying has appeared at prestigious chamber music festivals around the world including Verbier Festival Academy in Switzerland, Ravinia’s Steans Institute in Chicago, La Jolla Music Society in San Diego, Great Lakes Chamber Music Festival in Detroit, and Norfolk Chamber Music Festival in Connecticut.

 Started playing piano at age 5, Ying was a student at the preparatory division of the Central Conservatory of Music in Beijing, then she moved to Philadelphia in 2012, at age fourteen, to study at the Curtis Institute of Music with Jonathan Biss and Seymour Lipkin.
 After receiving the Bachelor of Music degree at Curtis Institute in 2019, she is received her Master of Music degree at The Juilliard School in New York with Robert McDonald in 2021.
 She currently serves as the Community Artist Fellow at Curtis Institute of Music in Philadelphia.

 Angela Sin Ying Chan

-As a soloist, Ms. Chan has appeared with numerous orchestras including The Staatskapelle Weimar Orchestra of Germany, China Philharmonic Orchestra, EOS Orchestra of Beijing, and the Hong Kong Symphonia.
-In 2016, Ms. Chan was selected as a soloist to a tour around the states with The Curtis Chamber Orchestra.
-She has also played in 9 concerts with the Curtis Symphony Orchestra in their “2017 Europe Tour”.
-Ms. Chan has held many recitals in various cities such as Philadelphia, Hong Kong, Beijing, and Xiamen.
+As a soloist, Angela has appeared with numerous orchestras including The Staatskapelle Weimar Orchestra of Germany, China Philharmonic Orchestra, EOS Orchestra of Beijing, and the Hong Kong Symphonia.
+In 2016, She was selected as a soloist to a tour around the states with The Curtis Chamber Orchestra.

 Cellist Andres Sanchez was also accepted to the Curtis Institute of Music in 2013, where he studies with cellist Peter Wiley and Carter Brey.